-This poem, which I wrote in 2019, zooms in on the momentous, yet private moment in history when Mary was visited by God’s angel and told of her imminent pregnancy of Jesus, the son of God.
+INTRO: This poem, which I wrote in 2019, zooms in on the momentous, yet private moment in history when Mary was visited by God’s angel and told of her imminent pregnancy of Jesus, the son of God.
 Her story is found in Luke Chapter 1 verses 26-38.
-Finally, the prophecy was to be fulfilled many thousands of years after God told the serpent in Genesis 3 verse 15, that through Eve’s genealogy would be born a saviour who would conquer Satan.
-God’s people had been waiting about 700 years for God’s prophecy, told by the Old Testament prophet Isaiah, of the birth of the Saviour named Immanuel, to be fulfilled.
+Finally, the prophecy was to be fulfilled many thousands of years after God told the serpent in Genesis 3:15 that through Eve’s genealogy would be born a saviour who would conquer Satan.
+God’s people had been waiting about seven hundred years for God’s prophecy, told by the Old Testament prophet Isaiah, of the birth of the Saviour named Immanuel, to be fulfilled.

 When I found this Featured Image of a young woman looking down and touching her stomach, I imagined that the young Mary would have done this, following the visit from God’s angel telling her she would soon be pregnant with the Saviour.
 She must have experienced a flood of emotions.
 Part 5 of this series looks at Mary’s reaction to receiving this wonderful yet life-changing news from God’s angel.

 This poem is Part 4 of 8 parts to the poetic script that follows the Christmas Story from the very beginning to end.
 I will be publishing one of the Christmas poems each week leading up to Christmas week.

 An angel of God named Gabriel

 With THE great message of victory.

 The king of kings and Lord of lords